KodaFramework/Gem/README.markdown

    </div>
 ```

-## Available content filters from within a view
+## Available content filters from within a template

 ### Where
 `model.[collection].where {|item| item.someProp == 'something' && item.alias != nil } ` returns all items that match